-- (1) The chafing chain is to be Grade R3 or R4 chain specified in 3.2, Part L, and the chain standard is short lengths (approximately 8 m) of 76 mm diameter. - (2) The arrangement of the end connections of chafing chains is to comply with any standards deemed appropriate by the Society. - (3) Documented evidence of satisfactory tests of similar diameter mooring chains in the prior six month period may be used in lieu of breaking tests subject to agreement with the Society.
+- (1) The chafing chain is to be the offshore chain specified in 3.2, Part L, and the chain standard is short lengths (approximately 8m) of 76mm diameter. - (2) The arrangement of the end connections of chafing chains is to comply with any standards deemed appropriate by the Society. - (3) Documented evidence of satisfactory tests of similar diameter mooring chains in the prior six month period may be used in lieu of breaking tests subject to agreement with the Society.